cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 <img src="/assets/blog-images/2024-4-15-interfaces-for-understanding-cvc5/flowchart-quantifiers.png" alt="flowchart-quantifiers" class="center"/>
 </div>

+For more information on each of these techniques, see further reading:
+- **Finite Model Finding** (`finite-model-find`): cvc5 implements quantifier-free techniques for minimizing models [CAV2013](https://homepage.divms.uiowa.edu/~ajreynol/cav13.pdf) and corresponding techniques for quantifier instantiation in finite domains [CADE2013](https://homepage.divms.uiowa.edu/~ajreynol/cade24.pdf).
+- **Model-Based Instantiation** (`mbqi`): cvc5 implements model-based instantiation similar to z3 [CAV2009](https://leodemoura.github.io/files/ci.pdf).
+- **Syntax-Guided Synthesis** (`sygus-inference`): The experimental option `sygus-inference` can be used to synthesize models with non-trivial shapes.
+This technique will take the input SMT problem and construct a (multi-function) syntax-guided synthesis problem and use enumerative techniques to solve it.
+These techniques are described in [CAV2019](https://homepage.divms.uiowa.edu/~ajreynol/cav19b.pdf).
+- **E-matching** (`e-matching`): cvc5 implements a lazy version of E-matching.
+This technique was decribed in earlier works on z3 [CADE2007](https://leodemoura.github.io/files/ematching.pdf) and cvc3 [CADE2007](https://theory.stanford.edu/~barrett/pubs/GBT09.pdf).
+- **Enumerative Instantiation** (`enum-inst`): This technique was introduced in [TACAS2018](https://homepage.divms.uiowa.edu/~ajreynol/tacas18.pdf) and further refined in more recent work [FMCAD2021](https://homepage.divms.uiowa.edu/~ajreynol/fmcad21.pdf).
+- **Conflict-based Instantion** (`cbqi`): In all of the above techniques for logics with uninterpreted functions, cvc5 uses conflict-based instantiation [FMCAD2014](https://homepage.divms.uiowa.edu/~ajreynol/fmcad14.pdf) [TACAS2017](https://homepage.divms.uiowa.edu/~ajreynol/tacas17.pdf) as an optimization for quickly finding when a single instance suffices to show the current state is unsatsifable.
+- **Counterexample-Guided Instantiation** (`cegqi`): This technique was initially introduced for quantified linear arithmetic [FMSD2017](https://homepage.divms.uiowa.edu/~ajreynol/fmsd17-instla.pdf) and was later extended to bitvectors [CAV2018](https://homepage.divms.uiowa.edu/~ajreynol/cav18.pdf).
+- **Syntax-Guided Instantiation** (`sygus-inst`): This technique uses sygus-guided synthesis to find relevant instantiations, as described in [TACAS2021](https://homepage.divms.uiowa.edu/~ajreynol/tacas21.pdf).

 As future work, we would like to improve the experience of expert users that require suggestions for which options to use.
 When all else fails, feel free to reach out to us via github issues or discussions.